 Saudi Arabia working to dazzle Trump in busy overseas visit

-Saudi Arabia is making every effort to dazzle and impress President Trump on his first overseas trip, seizing on the visit to cement itself as a major player on the world stage and shove aside rival Iran.
-The kingdom has arranged a dizzying schedule of events for the two days Trump will be in town - inviting figures as varied as Sudanese President Omar el-Bashir, who has been indicted for war crimes by the International Criminal Court ; Bret Baier , a host on the Fox News Channel that is popular with Trump and his supporters; and American country singer Toby Keith , who is to perform for a male-only crowd in the Saudi capital, Riyadh, since unrelated men and women are segregated in public.
+Saudi Arabia is making every effort to dazzle and impress President Donald Trump on his first overseas trip, seizing on the visit to cement itself as a major player on the world stage and shove aside rival Iran.
+The kingdom has arranged a dizzying schedule of events for the two days Trump will be in town - inviting figures as varied as Sudanese President Omar al-Bashir, who has been indicted for war crimes by the International Criminal Court, Bret Baier, a host on the Fox News Channel that is popular with Trump and his supporters, and American country singer Toby Keith, who is to perform for a male-only crowd in the Saudi capital, Riyadh.

 |Title